-How to launch a loyalty programme
+How to launch a consumer loyalty programme

 Marketers are a busy bunch.
 And if you’re responsible for customer retention, the last thing you need is a loyalty programme that doesn’t perform.
 It needs to achieve the objectives you set for it, keep customers coming back for more, and deliver a return on investment.